chernyic/a-noisy-cat-app/README.md

-A Dark Room
+A Noisy Cat
 ===========
-> "awake. head throbbing. vision blurry. come light the fire."
+> "meow meow meow!"

 a minimalist text adventure game for your browser